DrPeachy/ResumeSaver/README.md

 ## Data Model

-The application will **Resume, User, Workspace, Experience, Duration, Education, SkillSlot**
+The application will have schemas: **Resume, User, Workspace, Experience, Duration, Education, SkillSlot**

 * users can have multiple workspaces
 * Each workspace can have at most three resumes uploaded